AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **What is a SOC?**
-A centralized unit focuses on monitoring, detecting, analyzing, and responding to threats
+A centralized unit focuses on monitoring, detecting, analyzing, and responding to threats SOC analysts are the front line responsible to continuously monitor an organization's operations and network for suspicious activity.

 **What is port scanning?**
 Sending packets to specific ports on a host and analyzing the response.
 Used to find what ports are open and receiving/sending data.